baze-/fmi-open-pv-forecast/readme.md

 2. run `poetry install` to install dependencies
 3. run `./main.py`

+If you want to have multiple solar panel setups configured, just create multiple copies from "config.py", modify each and then provide config file as command line argument:

+4. run with another config file `./main.py copy_of_config.py`

 ### For developers

 - Run `poetry install --extras dev` to install dev dependencies (like linting tools)
-- Run `ruff check` to check code linting before git PR
+- Run `invoke lint` to check code linting before git PR

 ## Software requirements
 In order to run the program, you need a python environment with python 3.11 or newer and the following packages: